Top

 • They offer stable, regular, and lower-risk passive income generation

-As the famous investor, Warren Buffett, once said “Risk comes from not knowing what you are doing."
-The theory applies to investment grade bonds too as no investment is risk-free.
+As the famous investor Warren Buffett once said, “Risk comes from not knowing what you are doing."
+The theory applies to high-grade bonds, too, as no investment is risk-free.
 Some of the risks and disadvantages involved with these assets are:

 Role In Portfolio Diversification

 With the advent of Online Bond Providing Platforms and stringent regulations laid down by the SEBI to protect retail investors’ sentiments, more investors are choosing investment-grade bonds over other fixed-income options.
-It allows them to take a balanced approach spread between high-risk and high-yielding investments in stocks and contraband parking of their savings in comparatively stable investment grade bonds.
-And the cherry on the cake comes in the form of low-ticket size investment opportunities at these platforms starting as low as INR 10,000.
+It allows them to take a balanced approach, spread between high-risk and high-yielding investments in stocks and parking of their savings in comparatively stable-grade debt instruments.
+The cherry on the cake comes from low-ticket size investment opportunities at these platforms, starting as low as INR 1,000.
 The feature allows retail investors to reap the benefits of high-growth investments.

 Considerations For Investors

-4. Diversify within the investment grade bonds.
-If you want to cover all your bases and the stability of investment grade bonds attracts you, you can think of investing in multiple bonds with different characteristics.
+4. Diversify within investment-grade bonds.
+If you want to cover all your bases and the stability of these low-risk fixed-income instruments attracts you, consider investing in multiple bonds with different characteristics.

-For any fast-paced growing economy like India, a robust corporate bond market enables risk sharing with the banking system.
-According to the Bank of International Settlements, the escalating size of the Indian corporate bond market presents testimony to Indian regulators’ efforts toward stabilizing our economy.
+For any fast-paced, growing economy like India, a robust corporate bond market enables risk sharing with the banking system.
+According to the Bank of International Settlements, the escalating size of the Indian corporate bond market presents testimony to Indian regulators’ efforts toward stabilizing our economy1

-Investment grade bonds play an important role as Indian investors are inclined towards safer investment options.
-In FY22, the highest-rated bonds (AAA) accounted for 80% of issuance followed by 15% investment in AA-rated bonds.
-According to the SEBI, we have seen a four-fold increase in the outstanding stock of corporate bonds from INR 10.51 lakh crore in FY 2012 to INR 40.20 lakh crore at the end of FY 2022.
+Investment-grade bonds are essential as Indian investors are inclined towards safer investment options.
+In FY22, the highest-rated bonds (AAA) accounted for 80% of issuance, followed by 15% investment in AA-rated bonds.
+According to SEBI, the outstanding stock of corporate bonds increased fourfold from INR 10.51 lakh crore in FY 2012 to INR 40.20 lakh crore at the end of FY 20222

 Conclusion